ceu-biolab/ceubiolab-docs/maven-deploy/deploy_in_maven_central.md

 In this example it is *central*.

 ### Deploy and publish

+Please make sure that maven is configured in your system path.

 To deploy to Maven Central Repository run **mvn clean deploy -Dgpg.skip=false** and wait for it to appear in https://central.sonatype.com/publishing/deployments.

 To publish, click on the *Publish* botton to the right of the Deployment and wait, as it takes some time.